fbedussi/mysite/cv_bedussi.md

 ### Communication Manager/Web Master (2007 > 2014)

-Centro Anatartide, Bologna
+Centro Antartide, Bologna

-As a communication manager I co-designed and co-managed the national raising awareness campaigns on road safety Vacanze coi fiocchi and Siamo tutti pedoni.
+As a communication manager I co-designed and co-managed the national raising awareness campaigns on road safety "Vacanze coi fiocchi" and "Siamo tutti pedoni".

 As a graphic designer I authored posters, leaflets and booklets for several center’s projects, like the EU funded project on water saving Wataclick, while as a web master I published and edited several web sites, mainly based on Joomla! and Wordpress CMS, related to different center’s projects.